February 9th, 2023 - 4 min read

 3) Cost Reduction

-Virtualisation and cloud computing eliminates the capital expense of buying hardware, software, and setting up and running on-site Data Centres, the racks of servers, the round-the-clock electricity for power and cooling, the IT experts for managing the infrastructure.
+Virtualisation and cloud computing eliminates the capital expense of buying hardware, software, and setting up and running on-site Data Centres, the racks of servers, round-the-clock electricity for power and cooling, the IT experts for managing the infrastructure.
 It adds up fast and customers are more comfortable and productive due to less downtime and higher performance.